 In 2019, Congress passed the Liberian Refugee Immigration Fairness provision, which gave potentially 10,000 Liberians—including individuals with DED—a pathway to permanent residency.
 Biden’s executive order extends DED status and work authorization for Liberians who had DED as of Jan.
 10, 2021, giving them more time to apply for legal permanent status in the U.S.

 Biden also re-designated Haiti for “Temporary Protected Status” (TPS), meaning that Haitians who have lived in the United States starting on May 21, 2021 can apply to temporarily remain in the United States for 18 months.

 It’s not enough to offer temporary protections, however, and many current TPS holders have been in the United States for decades without a pathway to citizenship.
 President Biden and Congress must prioritize creating a roadmap to citizenship.

 How you can get involved

-These actions by President Biden are a significant step for our communities, helping to reverse some of the most harmful policies enacted by the Trump administration.
+Some of these actions by President Biden are significant steps for our communities, helping to reverse some of the most harmful policies enacted by the Trump administration.
+Others serve as a reminder of how much work we have ahead to create a more welcoming system for all immigrants in the United States.
 Now we need permanent solutions to many of these problems, and that requires Congress to act.